X

 If you garden in the low desert of Arizona, you may have heard other gardeners talking about “monsoon gardening.”
 Does that mean when the nightly dust storms and lightning begin, it’s time to head outside and get digging?
 Not exactly, but those storms are a signal that it may be time to plant a second round of heat-loving crops.
 Monsoon planting has existed for centuries, and in this blog post, you will learn how, when, and what to plant during monsoon gardening in Arizona.

-1. What is the monsoon?
+1. What is a monsoon?

-The official definition of ‘monsoon’ is “a persistent surface wind flow pattern caused by differential heating that shifts direction from one season to another (Greer 1996).
+The official definition of ‘monsoon’ is “a persistent surface wind flow pattern caused by differential heating that shifts direction from one season to another” (Greer 1996).
 This shift in weather patterns transports moisture (primarily) from the tropical Pacific Ocean up through western Mexico, and is the beginning of the summer monsoon season.

 Image from AZ 1417 Arizona and the North American Monsoon System